-Caltech is committed to equal opportunity for all persons without regard to sex, race, creed, color, religion, national origin, ancestry, age, marital status, pregnancy, gender identity, sexual orientation, status as disabled veteran or other eligible veteran, and for otherwise qualified individuals with a disability.
+Caltech is committed to equal opportunity for all persons without regard to sex, race, creed, color, religion, national origin, ancestry, age, marital status, pregnancy, gender, gender identity, sexual orientation, status as disabled veteran or other eligible veteran, and for otherwise qualified individuals with a disability or any other condition protected by the state and federal law.
 It is the policy of Caltech to provide a work and academic environment free of discrimination.
-Consistent with this policy, illegal harassment will not be tolerated at Caltech.
-Caltech will take all reasonable steps to eliminate it in its work and academic environment.
+Consistent with this policy and federal and state law, sex discrimination, illegal harassment including sexual harassment, and sexual violence will not be tolerated at Caltech.
+Caltech will take all reasonable steps to eliminate discrimination, harassment, and sexual violence in its work and academic environment.